 Yes.
 You can return to your ship as often as you wish during the day.
-Just remember to take photo ID with you (such as your passport or driver’s licence) so you can get past port security on your return.
+Just remember to take your photo ID with you (such as your passport or driver’s licence) so that you can pass the port security on your return.

 HOW WARM IS IT?